HO-COOH/Osu12Jumper/README.md

     std::vector<std::unique_ptr<HitObject>> hitObjects;
 };
 ```

+Static member functions are written in the class that can be maximize code-reuse.
+For example, `HitObject::ColumnToX(columnIndex, columnCount)` that converts a mania column number to an x-coordinate that osu file needs.

 #### Parsing
 - To parse a full `.osu` file, simply pass in the file name or a `std::ifstream`.
 For example,